Convert Java to EXE

 or may not have the necessary Java Optional Packages (previously known as

 Standard Extensions) installed.

-Fortunately, Sun has created a Java application deployment technology
+Fortunately, back in the day Sun Microsystems had created a Java application deployment

-It is part of the Java 2 platform since version 1.4 and is called
+It has been part of the Java platform since version 1.4 and is called

 Java Web Start

 and the underlying Java Network Launch Protocol (JNLP)

 enable Java application delivery from a standard Web server.